Norwich St. Baldrick’s event to return in person

-According to a media release, the event will be held on Saturday, March 18, at the American Legion Post 189 at 29 Sheldon St. in Norwich, beginning at 1 p.m.
+According to a media release, the event will be held Saturday, March 18, at American Legion Post 189 at 29 Sheldon St. in Norwich, beginning at 1 p.m.

 “We are so excited to be able to have everyone in one place again this year,” said spokeswoman Jamie Burchill.
 “One of the positive things that came out of the pandemic is that we have someone that is willing to donate his time to stream our event live.
 So, if there is a person that just is not comfortable enough or has health issues but still wants to be part of the event, we can offer a solution.”